multibdoyle/a-new-york-city-food-diary/content/posts/orchard-street-runners-30-2024-best-race-ever/index.md

 I love running, but unlike certain masochistic members of the cardio community, I don’t get my rocks off by proving how many long and painful miles I can slug out.
 I like a good tempo heart rate, I like to go fast (relatively) and I like to see as much of the city as possible before winding down and easing into brunch.
 Any race lasting an hour to 90 minutes is within my boundaries of ‘fun’; I have no desire to run long and hard miles for their own sake.

-However, the OSR30 - a 30-mile race around the perimeter of Manhattan, give or take a few bridges and cross-town detours - is a different sort of beast, and the only sort of ultra-marathon I’ve ever had the desire to attempt.
+However, <a href = 'https://www.athlinks.com/event/385833/results/Event/1077298/Course/2459738/Results'>the OSR30 - a 30-mile race around the perimeter of Manhattan</a>, give or take a few bridges and cross-town detours - is a different sort of beast, and the only sort of ultra-marathon I’ve ever had the desire to attempt.
 Last year’s effort ended up being a 35.5 mile tromp, which I managed to pull through despite a very cold, whipping rain and a very dead rental e-bike for my bike escort, who ended up carrying the leaden junk over bridges, up steep dirt-hill inclines and along a narrow muddy strip bordering the Hudson River.

 I still haven’t bought the guy enough beers to thank him.